 I think I had mentioned a while ago that I was planning to put all three of the Tales of Lasniniar into a single volume collection, and I finally got around to it.

-Barlo’s Tales is now available for $5.99 (a savings of $2.98 over buying each Tale separately) from the following sites with more retailers to follow:
+Barlo’s Tales is now available for $5.99 (a savings of $2.98 over buying each Tale separately).

 Update: Starting June 2013, Barlo’s Tales will be coming down from the major retail sites to become an exclusive tribe collection.
 Not a member?
 Check out the benefits here.